malhaar-p/angular-template/README.md

 # AngularTemplate

+Update to Angular 7 project
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This angular template project is created with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+# Description

+This angular project contains the folder structure to organize your big projects, generic http service methods to call your REST APIs, and other resuable components.

+# Angular CLI Commands

 ## Development server